 It's a 60-mile walk over the course of three days.
 We stay together as a community on Friday and Saturday nights.
 It includes meals, a 3-Day lounge, massage chairs and lots more!

-The route is fully supported by an experienced and energetic crew who will keep you safe and cheer to you the finish line!
-Bring your favorite water bottle (we have plenty of stations to refill it all weekend long!), your walking shoes, and an open heart.
+The route is fully supported by an experienced and energetic crew who will keep you safe and cheer you to the finish line!
+Bring your determination to have an impact, your walking shoes, and an open heart.

 You'll raise $2,300 to help end breast cancer.
 It may be hard, but it's not as hard as breast cancer.
 We’ll match your commitment by taking care of your food and sleeping arrangements over the course of the weekend.
 Now’s the time to step up and commit to this challenge—for this mission, for those you love and for yourself.
 You can do it and we are here to help!